 Also, because the membrane has larger gaps there is a risk for puncturing and damaging the surface when someone wearing high heels walks on the grass.
 Depending on the intended use of the rooftop space, if you opt for Air Drain you may need to consider installing a hardscape for walking such as pavers or tiles in addition to fake grass.

 In conclusion, this method is excellent in residential and suitable for commercial applications.
 It provides an air void to allow rainwater to flow through without getting trapped on the surface for long periods of time.
-However, for commercial spaces we often see more success with systems that provide quicker drainage and a more advanced design.
+However, for commercial spaces, we often see more success with systems that provide quicker drainage and a more advanced design.

 Artificial Turf-Trays For Rooftops

-Tile Tech's Turf-Trays are separate grid-like pieces that join together, so this gives you tons of customization in regards to size.
+Tile Tech's Turf-Trays are separate grid-like pieces that join together, so this gives you tons of customization in regards to the size.
 They also specialize in pavers and wooden tiles, so you're able to create a multipurpose space with your own design!
 You can install the perfect space for your business's needs with ease.

 Components Of Turf-Tray System: